 \item It is not immediately clear if we restrict to maximal orders if the linear terms are equidistributed overall, however each family based on ramification at $2$ appears to be, and if we reweigh (to correct bias caused by class number bounds) and regroup it is possible that the result is equidistribution.

 \item Specifying ramification conditions can have an effect on the presence or absence of linear factors.

-\item All families where we account for the behavior at $2$ in the discriminant and conductor appears to satisfy a simple distribution. \begin{itemize} \item Those $j$-invariants with automorphisms may or may not be rescaled depending on the case.
+\item All families where we account for the behaviour at $2$ in the discriminant and conductor appears to satisfy a simple distribution. \begin{itemize} \item The frequency of $j$-invariants with automorphisms may or may not be effected depending on the case.

-More specifically $j=0$ is never apparently rescaled, whereas $j=1728$ may or may not be depending on discriminant and conductor. \item Some $j$-invariants may be favored despite no extra automorphisms.
+More specifically $j=0$ is never apparently rescaled, whereas $j=1728$ may or may not be depending on discriminant and conductor. \item Some $j$-invariants may be favoured despite no extra automorphisms.